sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

--  **Listener** This is simply a label that you can use to identify the person who is running the experiment.
+-  **Listener** This is simply a label that you can use to identify the listener who is being tested.
 This label will be written in the header of the results file.

 -  **Experiment Label**.
 This is a label to identify the experiment you